Image by AY

 community leaders and mentors..

-In 2018, Bethany United Church of Christ continues to work
+Bethany United Church of Christ continues to work in community

 Friday and Saturday

-in community partnership with our Muslim brothers and sisters
+partnership with our Muslim brothers and sisters of Muslim

-of Muslim Association of Puget Sound (MAPS), alongside our
+Association of Puget Sound (MAPS), alongside our Buddhists

-Buddhists brothers and sisters and all people of faith, and no faith.
+brothers and sisters, and all people of faith, as well as no faith.

 Falun Gong, Buddhist and Taoist teaching and meditation.